lowRISC/opentitan/doc/ug/dv_methodology/index.md

 At this stage, just a skeleton testbench environment is available and most components lack functionality.
 A basic sanity test drives the clock, brings the DUT out of reset, checks if all outputs are legal values (not unknown) and exercise a major datapath with simple set of checks.
 This paves the way for more complex testing.
-During the dv_plan and the dv document review, the key stake holders at the higher level who consume the DUT as an IP (for example, design and DV engineers wotking at the chip level into which the IP is integrated) may drive the requirements for the level of testing to be done.
+During the DV plan and the DV document review, the key stake holders at the higher level who consume the DUT as an IP (for example, design and DV engineers wotking at the chip level into which the IP is integrated) may drive the requirements for the level of testing to be done.
 This test (or set of tests) is also included as a part of the sanity regression to maintain the code health.

 #### CSR Suite of Tests